-Expansion in wholesale distribution
+Expansion into wholesale distribution

 Eyewear: a new frontier of fashion

-Over the years Luxottica has launched collections from names like Bulgari (1997), Chanel (1999), Prada (2003), Versace (2003), Donna Karan (2005), Dolce & Gabbana (2006), Burberry (2006), Polo Ralph Lauren (2007), Tiffany (2008), Stella McCartney (2009), Tory Burch (2009), Coach (2012), Armani (2013) and Michael Kors (2014).
+Over the years Luxottica has launched collections from names such as Bulgari (1997), Chanel (1999), Prada (2003), Versace (2003), Donna Karan (2005), Dolce & Gabbana (2006), Burberry (2006), Polo Ralph Lauren (2007), Tiffany (2008), Tory Burch (2009), Coach (2012), Armani (2013) and Michael Kors (2014).

-In 1999, Luxottica significantly strengthened its global position with the acquisition of Ray-Ban, one of the world’s best-known sunglasses brands.
-Through this acquisition, the Company obtained crystal sun lens technology as well as the associated manufacturing capacity and added to its portfolio the Arnette and Killer Loop brands.
-The Ray-Ban brand had been waning for some years but still had enormous unexpressed potential.
-Luxottica successfully relaunched it through a rapid integration and a powerful advertising campaign that restored the brand’s former prestige.
+In 1999, Luxottica strengthened its global position by acquiring Ray-Ban, one of the world’s best-known sunglasses brands.
+Through this acquisition, Luxottica obtained crystal sun lens technology and added the Arnette and Killer Loop brands to its portfolio.
+The Ray-Ban brand itself had been waning for some years but still had enormous unexpressed potential.
+Luxottica successfully relaunched Ray-Ban by rapidly integrating it into the group and creating a powerful advertising campaign that restored the brand’s former prestige.

-Towards new markets: expansion in retail distribution
+Towards new markets: expansion into retail

 Innovation and new distribution channels